When you go grocery shopping are you are prepared mentally?

 Step 1- Eat Before You Go!

-If you go to the grocery store hungry, that is like walking into a lion’s den with a steak-necklace, or an alcoholic going to Oktoberfest in Munich.
+If you go to the grocery store hungry, that is like walking into a lion’s den with a steak-necklace.
 If you go there hungry, your brain is going to play many evil tricks on you when confronted with all the temptations at hand.
 If you are hungry it will be real easy to convince yourself that you need that 12-pack of cookies, or that quart of ice-cream that is on sale.
 If you face the grocery store with a full stomach, your will-power will be fortified and you can JUST SAY NO!

 Step 2- Take a Grocery List!